 Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope are recovering from compulsive overeating.
 They welcome everyone who wants to stop eating compulsively.
 There are no dues or fees for members; they are self-supporting through our own contributions, neither soliciting nor accepting outside donations.
 OA is not affiliated with any public or private organization, political movement, ideology or religious doctrine; they take no position on outside issues.
 Their primary purpose is to abstain from compulsive overeating and to carry the message of recovery to those who still suffer.

-Meeting every Thursday at 5:30pm in person and on Zoom (hybrid meeting)
+Meeting every Thursday at 5:30pm on Zoom.

 For other local OA meetings, please click here.

 Al‑Anon is a mutual support program for people whose lives have been affected by someone else’s drinking.
 By sharing common experiences and applying the Al-Anon principles, families and friends of alcoholics can bring positive changes to their individual situations, whether or not the alcoholic admits the existence of a drinking problem or seeks help.

 For a list of local Al-Anon meetings, please click here.

 Mindful Recovery is a non-theistic, Buddhist-inspired approach to recovery from addictions of all kinds.
 It is a community of people dedicated to the practices of mindfulness, compassion, forgiveness, and generosity, using meditation and kindness to heal the pain and suffering that addiction has caused in their lives and in the lives of those around them.